Humans are Highly Programmable.

-This sets the stage for all the dysfunction.
+This sets the stage for all the mass dysfunction.
 (2019 update: what this really set the stage for is more intensive programming based in TV media caricatures who the masses parrot, hence copycat programming for the downtrodden masses.)
 The sick codependent behaviors, the desperation for

 Love and the idea that Love must be accompanied with abuse, neglect, criticism, and belittling was

 Desperate to be accepted my low self-worth expected to be disrespected and abused.

 Starting the day in such an inferior place allows the world to walk all over me because in my

 heart, I am always, undeniably the one who is wrong/bad in any controversial situation.
 No wonder I hated facing disagreements of any kind.